- Academic Dishonesty

 Canvas course sites open on the scheduled course start date.

 The NOVA Online Hotline at 703-323-3347 or 1-888-4DL-NOVA (1-888-435-6822).
 NOVA Online staff members are available between 8:30 a.m. and 8:30 p.m.
 Monday through Thursday, 8:30 – 5pm on Friday, and some Saturdays (hours vary by semester).
 If you are hearing impaired, call the V/TDD number, 703-323-3717, and leave a message.
 View the Contact Us page for more details.

 The one page Quick Start Syllabus you received by mail has your course specific critical course deadlines.

 Start Date: This is your official start date; all other dates are based on it.
 Your enrollment does not necessarily correspond to campus enrollment dates.
 You are expected to meet a schedule for submission of your work, so you need to buy your course materials and start on time.

 Refund Date: This is the last date on which you can drop your course and receive a full refund of your tuition, drop your course and add another course without paying additional tuition, and also the last date to change a course to audit or to credit.
 To drop your course, use the NovaConnect online or telephone registration system.

-First Assignment Due Date: You must submit a required assignment before the date specified by Critical Course Deadlines or you will be administratively deleted without a refund.
+Any One Assignment (NVRK) Due Date: You must submit a required assignment before the date specified by Critical Course Deadlines or you will be administratively deleted without a refund.

 Last Withdrawal Date without F: This is the last date on which you can withdraw from this course without grade penalty.
 Use the NovaConnect online or telephone registration system to drop the course.
 You will receive a grade of "W." However, students who expect a W are responsible for withdrawing themselves in NovaConnect before the last withdrawal date.
 Withdrawal after this date will result in a grade of F, except under documented mitigating circumstances.